lucafoscili/comfyui-lf/README.md

 ## Notes

-The LLM node is designed to work with [Koboldcpp](https://github.com/LostRuins/koboldcpp/tree/v1.73).
+The LLM nodes are designed to work with [Koboldcpp](https://github.com/LostRuins/koboldcpp/tree/v1.73).
 The model used in the workflows samples is [UCLA-AGI/Llama-3-Instruct-8B-SPPO-Iter3](https://huggingface.co/UCLA-AGI/Llama-3-Instruct-8B-SPPO-Iter3) with [ChaoticNeutrals/LLaVA-Llama-3-8B-mmproj-Updated](https://huggingface.co/ChaoticNeutrals/LLaVA-Llama-3-8B-mmproj-Updated).

 ## Contributing